-Guest Columnist and Head Coach of RunGenie, Ranjini Gupta talks about the importance of recovery after the big race.
+Head Coach of RunGenie, Ranjini Gupta talks about the importance of recovery after a marathon

 To run a marathon, and run it well, you need to train for it.
 A well-rounded training plan will cover key aspects like speed workouts, long runs, strength and conditioning, diet and hydration.
 You name it you’ve worked on all these aspects.
 After all the hard work has been done, when you toe the line, it’s your time to put all that you did in training to practice.
 And you did great!
 26.2 miles clocked to perfection.
 You are elated to wear that finisher medal and flaunt it with pride.